-To approve as a correct record and the Chair to sign the attached Minutes of the Annual Council meeting held on 23 May 2022.
+To approve as a correct record and the Chair to sign the attached Minutes of the Council meeting held on 28 November 2022.

-The Minutes of the Ordinary Council Meeting, held on Monday 23 May 2022 were approved as a true record.
+RESOLVED – That the Minutes of the meeting held on Monday, 28 November 2022 were approved as a true and accurate record.

 RESOLVED – That Council noted the announcements of the Chair of the Council, Councillor D Ruff (by acclamation).

 The Leader of the Council, Councillor A Dale, highlighted the Council’s commitment to support all of the District’s residents through the Cost of Living Crisis.
 As part of this he explained that membership fees at the Council’s Leisure Centres had been frozen in order to help them.